 In addition, if you struggle with behavioral and emotional problems after acquired brain injury, CBT is an excellent treatment option.

 Cognitive-behavioral therapy (CBT) is the most scientifically verified psychotherapy treatment.
 In fact, there are over 1,000 studies on 10,000 patients, all demonstrating its effectiveness.
-It has successfully treated a variety of disorders, including brain injury.
+It has successfully treated a variety of disorders, including some of the emotional/behavioral problems from brain injury.

 To get to the root of emotional or behavioral issues, most CBT treatments focus on uncovering unhealthy thinking patterns.